gitlabhq/gitlabhq/doc/administration/audit_events.md

 Project events can also be accessed via the [Project Audit Events API](../api/audit_events.md#project-audit-events).

+Project event queries are limited to a maximum of 30 days.

 ### Instance events **(PREMIUM ONLY)**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/2336) in [GitLab Premium](https://about.gitlab.com/pricing/) 9.3.